VerSkyLicense inquiry

 At intersections, drones negotiate P2P.
 Failure to agree triggers deterministic fallback.
 All decisions logged.

-NEGOTIATE peer:0x4f3a → fallback: descend 20m
+NEGOTIATE peer:0x4f3a → fallback: deterministic yield

 USPTO Filing Status